mixpanel/docs/pages/docs/data-structure/user-profiles.md

 User Profiles are mutable; Mixpanel only stores the latest value of each profile property.
 We have methods to update profile properties via our [HTTP API](https://developer.mixpanel.com/reference/profile-set).

 ### What are the limits of User Profile Properties?
 Each User Profile can contain up to 2000 properties.
-User property names can be at most 255 characters in length (longer strings are truncated).
+User property names can be at most 255 characters in length (longer names are truncated).
+Each property's data type have their respective limits, refer to these limits under [Supported Data Types](/docs/data-structure/property-reference#supported-data-types).

 Attempts to add more than 2000 user properties for a user profile will fail.
 You can remove user profile properties using the [$unset](https://developer.mixpanel.com/reference/profile-delete-property) engage operation if you find yourself close to the 2000 per profile limit.